 - Better prices are implemented

 - The rate of “stealth churn” is lower

-- The customers are more satisfied and the relationship manager is happier
+- Higher level of customer satisfaction and the relationship manager is happier

 How are best matches found and what are the determining factors?
-Similar to dating platforms, such as “Parship”, “ElitePartner” or “Zoosk”, we have developed the MatchPro®-process that identifies a small number of relationship managers that match the customer in terms of technical knowledge and personality.
+Similar to dating platforms, such as Parship, ElitePartner, or Zoosk, we have developed the MatchPro® process.
+MatchPro identifies a small number of relationship managers that match the customer in terms of technical knowledge and personality.
 To achieve this, the following three areas are assessed by the matchmaking formula: